-The goal of this project is to adapt condition monitoring technology for evidencebased care of psychiatric patients.
+The goal of this NSF (National Science Foundation) supported project is to adapt condition monitoring technology for evidence-based care of psychiatric patients.
 The focus on psychiatric patients is due to the high cost of psychotropic medication and pressing questions regarding the safety of antidepressant drugs.
 The challenges for this technology adaptation are mainly due to the nature of patient data; namely, large number of parameters and gaps (missing values) in the data.
-In a Medicare Health Outcomes dataset we obtained from the Centers for Medicare & Medicaid Services (CMS), there are 102 parameters.
-Some of the parameters may or may not have a causal relationship with patient health.
-In this dataset, only 0.76% (1343 out of 177,760) of the samples is complete (no missing values in any of the 102 parameters).
-The average amount of missing values is 9.00%, with some parameters having as much as 85.02% missing values.
 As such, the dimensionality of these datasets must be reduced and the missing value problem must be resolved so methods developed in CBM research can be effectively applied.

-We are seeking one or two undergraduate students to work with our research team (Dr. Sam Huang from the College of Engineering, Dr. Lawson Wulsin from the College of Medicine and graduate students from the College of Engineering and College of Pharmacy) to identify existing dimensionality reduction and missing data imputation techniques and apply these techniques to real-world medical datasets.
-This project is supported by the National Science Foundation, which pays a stipend of approximately \$10 per hour for undergraduate students.
-Work hour is flexible and can be arranged based on the student's convenience.
+We are seeking one or two undergraduate students to work with our research team (Dr. Sam Huang from the College of Engineering, Dr. Lawson Wulsin from the College of Medicine and graduate students to identify existing dimensionality reduction and missing data imputation techniques and apply these techniques to real-world medical datasets.